kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Automatic scaling
   - Application health monitoring
 - **AWS CloudFormation** With AWS CloudFormation, you can treat your infrastructure as code.
 This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.
 - **Amazon CloudFront** is best described as a global content delivery service.
 Edge location are site that Amazon CloudFront use to cache copies of content for faster delivery to users at any location.
+An edge location is a content-distribution end point for CloudFront.
+Amazon CloudFront is a secure content delivery service that integrates with Amazon’s S3 and allows caching of frequently used media files closer to the point of consumption.
 - **Amazon Outpost** it is used to extend AWS infrastructure and services to your on-premises data center.
 - **Amazon Route 53** is a DNS web service which gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
 DNS can be thought as being the phone book of the internet.
 DNS resolution is the process of translating a domain name to an IP address.
 - **Instance store** is a store that provides temporary block-level storage for an Amazon EC2 instance.
 An instance store is disk storage that is physically attached to the host computer for an EC2 instance, and therefore has the same lifespan as the instance.
 When the instance is terminated, you lose any data in the instance store.
 Thus, instance stores for use cases that involve temporary data that you do not need in the long term.